Kusadasi Shopping: What to Buy in Kusadasi, Turkey

 When buying ceramics in Kusadasi, you can go two ways:

-1) treat it as just another one of Turkish souvenirs and not worry about the actual quality of the materials it is made of.
+• Treat it as just another one of the Turkish souvenirs and not worry about the actual quality of the materials it is made of.

 Or…

-2) if you’re more of a collector and don’t mind spending a little bit more money, you will go with the good quality ceramics that are made with quartz and therefore have more substance to them and are much heavier!
+• If you’re more of a collector and don’t mind spending a little bit more money, you will go with the good-quality ceramics that are made with quartz and therefore have more substance to them and are much heavier!

 One of the most common motifs found on Turkish ceramics, one of the things to buy in Kusadasi, is a tulip.

-When we say tulip, most people will automatically think of the Netherlands.
-But most people don’t know that in fact, tulips are native to Central Asia and Turkey and were brought to Holland from Turkey in the 16th Century!
+FOR THOSE IN THE KNOW: When we say tulip, most people will automatically think of the Netherlands.
+But most people don’t know that, in fact, tulips are native to Central Asia and Turkey and were brought to Holland from Turkey in the 16th century!

-Also, the period of Turkish history between 1718-1730 is called the Tulip Era, under the reign of Sultan Ahmed III.
+Also, the period of Turkish history between 1718 and 1730 is called the Tulip Era, under the reign of Sultan Ahmed III.

 Now you know why you will often find tulips on Turkish ceramics!